-If a student takes one or several semesters off from dual enrollment courses, he or she will need to reapply to the dual enrollment program through the Office of Admissions.
+If a student takes a semester off from dual enrollment courses, he or she will need to reapply to the dual enrollment program by following the standard admission procedures.
 Please note, this rule does not apply to students opting out of summer dual enrollment courses.